The landscape of RWD can be difficult to navigate.

 - Clinical outcomes

-Senior Epidemiologist, Real World Evidence Strategy and Analytics, ICON plc.
+Senior Research Consultant, Real World Evidence Strategy and Analytics, ICON plc.

-Ekaterina is an epidemiologist with over 10 years of experience in epidemiological research and public health, working with large longitudinal data sets of self-reported, clinical, and biomarker data as well as national disease and prescription registries in the US, UK, and Nordic countries.
-She has extensive expertise in study design and conceptualization; advanced epidemiologic methods; data collation and analysis; and dissemination into the scientific community.
-At ICON, Ekaterina is responsible for designing, leading, and analysing observational studies, including retrospective database studies, prospective cohort studies, referral studies, and quality improvement studies in a variety of indications.
+Bernd Schweikert is a health economist with over 15 years of experience in health economics, epidemiological research and evidence generation, and data analytics, working with large longitudinal data sets claims data sets in different countries.
+Bernd has extensive expertise in study design and conceptualization; advanced epidemiologic methods; data collation and analysis; and dissemination into the scientific community.
+At ICON, Bernd is responsible for designing, leading, and analysing observational studies, including retrospective database studies and chart reviews in a variety of indications.

 Ruchika Sharma, BDS, MPH